 \section{Abstract}

 We present a symmetry-based formulation of nonlinear fluctuating hydrodynamics (NFH) for one-dimensional many-particle systems with generic homogeneous nearest-neighbor interactions.
 We derive the hydrodynamic equations solely from symmetry and conservation principles, ensuring full consistency with thermalization.
-Using the dynamic renormalization group, we show that both the sound and heat modes share the dynamical exponent $z=3/2$.
+Using the dynamic renormalization group, we identify a KPZ-type fixed point, characterized by the dynamical exponent $z=3/2$ for both the sound and heat modes.
 Extensive numerical simulations of the derived NFH equations confirm this exponent and further reveal that both modes are close to the universal KPZ scaling function—the Pr\"{a}hofer–Spohn function.
 These findings establish a unified, symmetry-based framework for understanding universal transport and fluctuation phenomena in one-dimensional nonequilibrium systems, independent of microscopic details.

 \sectionprl{Introduction} Recently, hydrodynamic theory has emerged as a unifying framework for understanding a broad range of transport phenomena in solids, encompassing both electronic and thermal conduction~\cite{bandurin2016negative,gooth2018thermal,moll2016evidence,krishna2017superballistic,lee2015hydrodynamic,sulpizio2019visualizing}.
 Direct evidence of viscous electronic fluids has been observed~\cite{bandurin2016negative,gooth2018thermal}, and Poiseuille-like electron flow has been reported in both two- and three-dimensional systems~\cite{moll2016evidence,krishna2017superballistic,lee2015hydrodynamic,sulpizio2019visualizing}.
 On the theoretical side, substantial progress has been made in one-dimensional (1D) systems, where the hydrodynamics of integrable models has been systematically derived~\cite{doyon,rcdd,gge}, followed by experimental corroboration~\cite{ghdexp}.
 For nonintegrable 1D many-particle Hamiltonians, the framework of nonlinear fluctuating hydrodynamics (NFH) has been proposed~\cite{beijeren2012,spohn2014nonlinear,spohn2016fluctuating}, attracting considerable attention~\cite{das2014,kulkarni15,saito2021microscopic}.